 Maine Work Experience Requirements

-To qualify for a CPA license in Maine, you are required to work professionally under the direct supervision of a certified public accountant for two years.
-The CPA can be licensed in any state or territory, as well as board-approved countries.
-Employment must be at a licensed public accounting firm, unless a nonpublic accounting position is deemed equivalent by the Maine Board of Accountancy.
+To qualify for a CPA exam in Maine, CPA candidates are required to work professionally, on site, under the direct supervision of a certified public accountant CPA for two years.
+Your CPA supervisor can be licensed in any state or territory, as well as board-approved countries.
+Employment must be at any of the many licensed public accounting firms in the state, unless a non-public accounting position is deemed equivalent by the Maine Board of Accountancy.
 During this time, you should gain experience in accounting or auditing skills, including the issuance of reports and, at minimum, one of the following:

 - The provision of management advisory